flemm0/PM_566/01-assignment/README.md

     ## -0.1    0  0.1  0.2  0.3  0.4
     ##    1   11   15   20   27   32

-One observation for PM 2.5 concentration is negative.
+One observation for PM 2.5 concentration in 2004 is negative.

 ``` r
 quantile(data_2004$Daily.Mean.PM2.5.Concentration, seq(0, 1,